FileFormatInfo/ff-favicon/README.md

 A website to make favicons from SVGs or PNGs/JPEGs.

+> [!NOTE]
+> This version is now archived: due to lack of updates to the `librsvg` npm module, I have switched to a rust-based version: see [FileFormatInfo/favicon-rs](https://github.com/FileFormatInfo/favicon-rs)

 ## Using

 Go to [favicon.fileformat.info](https://favicon.fileformat.info/) and upload an `.svg` or `.png` file!